-Volunteer Canada promotes a broader definition of volunteering that includes a wide spectrum of volunteer engagement, spanning from being informed to assuming a leadership position.
-Education and Awareness of issues or causes positions people to give voice to and take action on things that matter to local communities and society at large (organizing a Lunch and Learn session, attending a webinar, circulating a petition).
-Actively Participating in programs, activities and services directly improves people's quality of life (participating in a group volunteering event with colleagues, regular volunteering with a non-profit organization).
-Providing Leadership helps organizations to better achieve their missions (serving on the board of a non-profit organization, chairing a major campaign).
+Volunteer Canada promotes a broader definition of volunteering that includes a wide spectrum of volunteer engagement.
+The spectrum spans a state of being informed to assuming a leadership position.
+Education and Awareness of issues positions people to give voice and act on issues that affect local communities and society at large (e.g organizing a Lunch and Learn session, attending a webinar, circulating a petition).
+Actively Participating in programs, activities and services directly improves people's quality of life (e.g participating in a group volunteering event with colleagues, regular volunteering with a non-profit organization).
+Providing Leadership helps organizations to better achieve their missions (e.g. serving on the board of a non-profit organization, chairing a major campaign).
 All these roles are essential to building healthy and resilient communities.

 The Spectrum of Volunteer Engagement recognizes the diversity of people's sources of inspiration, modes of putting their values into action, skills to contribute and capacity to donate time.
-For ESV, the Spectrum of Volunteer Engagement recognizes that each workplace is different, and that there is a range of capacities and interests within a workforce.
+For ESV, the Spectrum of Volunteer Engagement recognizes that each workplace has its own culture and strategies and that there is a range of capacities and interests within a workforce.
 Depending on factors such as the type and size of a business or the time of the year, different types of engagement may be possible.
 The most vibrant ESV programs offer opportunities within the full Spectrum of Volunteer Engagement.